TheBethFord/AIML_BerkeleyHaas_Module5/README.md

 * Data comes from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk

 ## Objective
-In this project we are looking to understand the differences between drivers who did and di not accept the coupon
+In this project we are looking to understand the differences between drivers who did and did not accept the coupon

 ## Findings